WalnutZtudio/Optimized-MySQL-MariaDB/README.md

 ## Description config

-Don't forget backup you lod config before use this config.
+Don't forget backup you old config before use this config.

 The settings provided are a starting point for a 1GB - 2GB of RAM server with 1-2 CPU cores.
 You can edit value follow comment in line recommend.